oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 There are two situations when packets that require acknowledgement are resent by the sender:

-1.  when a Virtual Connection ends before the acknowledgement is received by the requester (and clean start is false)
+1.  when a Virtual Connection is deleted before the acknowledgement is received by the requester (and clean start is false)

 2.  when no acknowledgment is received by the by the requester within a configured timeout period during the existence of a Virtual Connection